Adamskoullos/TraderDashboards/README.md

 ### First Time Visitor Goals:
 - To understand what the website does and if they are interested within 10 seconds:
-    - To quickly and clearly absorb the hero section of the landing page and to understand that TraderDash is essentially a free charting analysis tool
+    - To quickly and clearly absorb the hero section of the landing page and to understand that TraderDashboards is essentially a free charting analysis tool
     - To then read the short introduction text (5 seconds) and understand the main purpose of the tool is to provide an informational edge to their trading
     - To click on the short introduction video and get an overview of each dashboard